 If you want the whole dropdown toggle to be a link, check out how to create a custom dropdown and use a link block to create the dropdown toggle instead of using a div block.
 Note that in this case, you'll need to trigger the dropdown menu on hover since clicking the trigger will redirect you to the linked source.

-To edit or style a Dropdown Link, select it in the Navigator.
-Alternatively, open the menu, then select it on the canvas.
+To edit or style a dropdown link, select it in the Navigator.
+Alternatively, set the dropdown to Show, then select it on the canvas.